Slynd Contraceptive Pill

 Like other hormonal contraceptives, Slynd does not protect you against sexually transmitted diseases (STDs).
 To protect yourself from STDs and pregnancy, you must also use a barrier method of contraception, such as a condom.

+1. 1.
 Take one tablet daily with water.
 Start by taking the first white tablet in the upper left corner, following the direction of the arrows and numbers on the blister.

-The first tablet should be taken on the first day of your period.
-You should take the white active tablet for 24 days and then the green placebo tablet for 4 days.
-You must then start a new pack straight away without a break.
+2. The first tablet should be taken on the first day of your period.
+You should take the white active tablet for 24 days and then the green placebo tablet for four days.

 If you miss a pill or experience severe diarrhoea or vomiting, please refer to the patient information leaflet for advice, as you may not be fully protected against pregnancy.